stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

 You can view the model card on Hugging Face here: https://huggingface.co/distilgpt2

-In short, it's an NLP (Natural Language Processing) model that is a distilled (i.e. smaller) version of OpenAI's [GPT-2 model](https://openai.com/blog/gpt-2-1-5b-release/).
+In short, it's an NLP (Natural Language Processing) model that is a distilled (i.e. smaller) version of OpenAI's [GPT-2 model](https://openai.com/blog/gpt-2-1-5b-release/){target="_blank" rel="noopener noreferrer"}.
 We're using it as a fun and interactive model to use as a starting point for our exercises - it could be any model really, but this one is quite fun to play around with.

 !!! info "What's the difference between GPT-2 and ChatGPT?"
-    [ChatGPT](https://openai.com/blog/chatgpt/) is part of the same research efforts by OpenAI, but it uses a fine-tuned version of the [GPT-3.5 model](https://platform.openai.com/docs/model-index-for-researchers), which means it is 2 steps ahead of our model.
-The [GPT-3](https://openai.com/blog/gpt-3-apps/), GPT-3.5 and [ChatGPT](https://openai.com/blog/chatgpt/) models, unlike GPT-2, are closed source which means we can't download them and use them ourselves - we have to use OpenAI's own API to access them.
+    [ChatGPT](https://openai.com/blog/chatgpt/){target="_blank" rel="noopener noreferrer"} is part of the same research efforts by OpenAI, but it uses a fine-tuned version of the [GPT-3.5 model](https://platform.openai.com/docs/model-index-for-researchers){target="_blank" rel="noopener noreferrer"}, which means it is 2 steps ahead of our model.
+The [GPT-3](https://openai.com/blog/gpt-3-apps/){target="_blank" rel="noopener noreferrer"}, GPT-3.5 and ChatGPT models, unlike GPT-2, are closed source which means we can't download them and use them ourselves - we have to use OpenAI's own API to access them.

     The GPT-3 and GPT-3.5 models use colossally more parameters than GPT-2 which uses more than our distilled GPT-2 (GPT-3 has 175 billion parameters, GPT-2 has 1.5 billion and our distilled GPT-2 has 82 million), which is how they're able to give answers that are much more sophisticated.
 GPT-2 is still great for playing around with though - our model is only 350 MB while GPT-3 clocks in at an impressive 800 GB!